akkartik/lines.love/README.md

   implications:
     * A long series of drawings will get silently skipped when you hit page-down, until a line of text can be showed on screen.
-    * If there's no line of text at the bottom of the file, one will be created.
+    * If there's no line of text at the top of the file, you may not be able to scroll back up to the top with page-up.
-  So far this app isn't really designed for all-drawing files.
-I'm really just targeting mostly-text files with a few drawings mixed in.
+  So far this app isn't really designed for drawing-heavy files.
+For now I'm targeting mostly-text files with a few drawings mixed in.